xdpiqbx/bash-learning/README.md

-ctrl + a - move to begin of line ctrl + e - move to the ent of line alt + c - forvard for 1 word alt + b - back for 1 word alt + d - del word forvard alt + backspace - del word back
+ctrl + a - move to begin of line ctrl + e - move to the ent of line alt + c - forward for 1 word alt + b - back for 1 word alt + d - del word forward alt + backspace - del word back

 https://youtu.be/TPRSJbtfK4M?t=3682